sb-istvan/car-rental/README.md

 ## Backend

-The backend is based on Express.
-Data is stored in an array of objects.
-All modifications are reset on reloading the server.
-There is also an API documentation available in `/api-docs` using Swagger.
+The backend is based on Supabase (open-source Firebase alternative).
+Data is stored in posgreSQL tables.

-To start the server, go to `backend` directory and run `npm start`.

 ## Frontend